 DIRECTOR OF THE WARSAW GHETTO MUSEUM

 Historian, scholar of Jewish history, who has published on the history of Polish Jews.
 One of the creators of the POLIN Museum of the History of Polish Jews.
 The originator and developer of the Virtual Shtetl portal.
 Member of the Jewish Historical Institute Association in Poland, the POLIN Museum Council, and the Witold Pilecki Institute of Solidarity and Valour Council.
 Graduate of MBA Studies Programme of the Warsaw School of Economics and the Museum Studies Programme of the Institute of Art History at the University of Warsaw.
 Visiting scholar of the Hebrew University in Jerusalem, the United States Holocaust Memorial Museum in Washington D.C. and the YIVO Institute for Jewish Research in New York.
 Awarded with the Golden Star (NCIV) of the National Council for International Visitors and the Decoration for Merit to Polish Culture.
+The member of the Treblinka Museum`s Advisory Board.

 1. How Many Polish Jews Survived the Holocaust?; Jewish Religious Life in Poland after the Holocaust, in: Jewish Holocaust in Poland, 1944 – 2010, Edited by Feliks Tych and Monika Adamczyk-Garbowska; Jerusalem: Yad Vashem 2014.